Pfizer-BioNTech coronavirus vaccine for children under 5 could be available by the end of February, people with knowledge say

 But outside experts were eager to see any new data showing how effective the vaccine was.
 And some worried that any effort to speed access to the shots could backfire by increasing skepticism about vaccines.

-In the trial, children between 6 months to 5 years old received two doses of 3 microgram shots, a tenth of the dose given to adults, three weeks apart.
+In the trial, children between 6 months and 5 years old received two doses of 3-microgram shots, a tenth of the dose given to adults, three weeks apart.

-The trial was designed to measure immune responses in younger children after immunization, to see if their immune responses were comparable to what was reported to be protective in teens and young adults.
+The trial was designed to measure immune responses in younger children after immunization, to see if their responses were comparable to what was reported to be protective in teens and young adults.
 This approach is called “immunobridging.”
-It is often used to show vaccines work and are safe in other age groups — and typically takes far less time than efficacy trials, which enroll more study subjects and take more time because they wait to see if people who are vaccinated are less likely to fall sick than people who receive a placebo.
+It is often used to show that vaccines work and are safe in other age groups — and typically takes far less time than efficacy trials, which enroll more study subjects and wait to see if people who are vaccinated are less likely to fall sick than people who receive a placebo.

 Pfizer and BioNTech are expected to provide updated data when they submit their request for authorization to the FDA.
-There were so many cases of covid-19 during the omicron surge when the trial was ongoing, that the companies have some data showing how well the vaccine worked to prevent illness.
+There were so many cases of covid-19 during the omicron surge, when the trial was ongoing, that the companies have some data showing how well the vaccine worked to prevent illness.

-Outside experts who were not involved in the trial said they would be interested to see what new data Pfizer submitted, but expressed skepticism about the idea that the two-dose data would be enough, if it depends on the likelihood that a third dose would raise the immune response.
+Outside experts who were not involved in the trial said they would be interested to see what new data Pfizer submitted, but they expressed skepticism that the two-dose data would be enough, if it depended on the likelihood that a third dose would raise the immune response.

-“I would say it’s certainly fine to release an under 5 [year old] covid vaccine on the basis of immunobridging data, but there has to be sufficiently robust immune response,” said Peter Hotez, dean for the National School of Tropical Medicine at Baylor College of Medicine.
+“I would say it’s certainly fine to release an under-5 [year-old] covid vaccine on the basis of immunobridging data, but there has to be sufficiently robust immune response,” said Peter Hotez, dean of the National School of Tropical Medicine at Baylor College of Medicine.

-Additional data will become available when the company files with the FDA for emergency use authorization, according to people familiar with the situation.
+Additional data will become available when the company files with the FDA for emergency-use authorization, according to people familiar with the situation.

 “At this time, we have not filed a submission and we’re continuing to collect and analyze data from both two and three doses in our younger age cohort,” Pfizer spokeswoman Jerica Pitts said in an email.
 “As part of our ongoing commitment, we will share new updates as they become available.”